llvm/llvm-project/lldb/docs/resources/debugging.rst

 able to know.

 Here are some better approaches.
 First, you could use another debugger like GDB to debug LLDB.
-Perhaps an IDE like XCode or Visual Studio Code.
+Perhaps an IDE like Xcode or Visual Studio Code.
 Something which runs LLDB under the hood so you don't have to type in commands to the debugger yourself.